kkuchta/kkuchta.github.com/_posts/2017-07-20-disguising-ruby-as-javascript.md

 Because my parents didn't raise me right, I decided to take [another](/2016/05/js-in-ruby/) crack at making valid ruby that is indistinguishable from javascript.

+Update: This post became a [talk at RubyConf 2018](http://confreaks.tv/videos/rubyconf2018-ruby-is-the-best-javascript).

 <!--break-->

 This is valid *ruby*: